FUNDAMENTALS OF SHOOTING

 This is the revolver grip on a semi-auto pistol above.

-The firing hand thumb is close to the moving slide.
+The firing hand thumb is away from the moving slide.

 This is the classic semi-auto pistol grip above.
-Notice that the firing hand thumb is close to the moving slide, but also on top of the slide release.
+Notice that the firing hand thumb is not to close to the moving slide, and also able to work the slide release.

 This is the proper revolver grip above.